simongeilfus/FlyingTokyo19/README.md

 ___
 ###2.
-Modern C++
+Modern C++ and Cinder
-C++11 (and C++14) has brought a great number of very nice new features to the standard and Cinder makes extensive use of of them.
+C++11 (and C++14) has brought a great number of very nice new features to the standard and Cinder makes extensive use of them.
 This section will focus on how Cinder might differ from other frameworks in the way it uses C++.
-It will also give a quick introduction to some of the principle introduced recently in the standard.
+This sections will also give a short overview of some of the principles introduced recently in the standard.

-I would strongly advise to have a look to [David Wicks / sansumbrella.com](http://sansumbrella.com/) amazing ["A Soso Tour of Cpp"](https://github.com/sosolimited/Cpp-Handbook/blob/master/tour-of-cpp.md) if you want a longer introduction on the subject.
+I would strongly advise to have a look to [David Wicks / sansumbrella.com](http://sansumbrella.com/) amazing ["A Soso Tour of Cpp"](https://github.com/sosolimited/Cpp-Handbook/blob/master/tour-of-cpp.md) if you want a more complete introduction on the subject.

 #####2.1.
 [Namespaces.](apps/)
 Namespaces can't really be called a modern feature but as we have seen previously Cinder relies a lot on them.
 Namespaces are just a convenient way to group sections of code.
 It allows us to stick to most logical names for classes and functions without caring too much about name conflicts.